Chart Color Schemes

 Coorparoo ranks among the top 25% of areas assessed nationally for overall employment performance

-Notably, the area specializes in professional & technical services, with an employment share of 1.5 times the regional level.
-Conversely, manufacturing employs only 3.6% of local workers, lower than Greater Brisbane's 6.4%.
-Over the year to September 2025, labour force levels increased by 0.5%, while employment remained unchanged, leading to a rise in unemployment by 0.5 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 3.8% and a fall in unemployment by 0.5 percentage points during the same period.
-Statewide, Queensland's employment contracted by 0.01% (losing 1,210 jobs) as of 25-Nov, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 suggest a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Coorparoo's employment mix indicates potential local employment increases of 7.3% over five years and 14.8% over ten years, though these are simple extrapolations and do not account for local population projections.
+The area has a particular specialisation in professional & technical services, with an employment share 1.5 times the regional level.
+Manufacturing employs only 3.6% of local workers, lower than Greater Brisbane's 6.4%.
+Over the year to September 2025, labour force levels increased by 0.5%, while employment remained unchanged, leading to a rise in unemployment of 0.5 percentage points.
+In contrast, Greater Brisbane saw employment growth of 3.8% and a fall in unemployment of 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Coorparoo's employment mix suggests local employment should increase by 7.3% over five years and 14.8% over ten years.

 Frequently Asked Questions - Employment